Roendal/arrpg-mobile/README.md

-Polymer template
+Ionic template
 ==================

 ## Introduction

-This demo is based on ["Your first Polymer app" tutorial](https://www.polymer-project.org/0.5/docs/start/creatingelements.html) at Polymer's [Getting started section](https://www.polymer-project.org/0.5/docs/start/creatingelements.html).
+This demo is based on [Jeremy Wilken's](https://github.com/gnomeontherun) [Ionic demo](https://github.com/ionic-in-action/ionic-demo-resort-app).
+It has been adapted in order to have a cordova based structure.

-This demo is built using [Polymer](https://www.polymer-project.org/0.5/) and [Cocoon Webview+](https://cocoon.io/doc/webview_plus) in portrait view and fullscreen.
+This demo is built using [Ionic](http://ionicframework.com/) and [Cocoon Webview+](https://cocoon.io/doc/webview_plus) in portrait view and fullscreen.

 ## How to use this repo